 A website generates leads and so do emails.
 From time to time, it is necessary to do an email campaign to find new leads.

-It is usually best to engage a marketing specialist to conduct the campaign.
+It is usually best to engage a marketing specialist from a digital marketing agency for startups to conduct the campaign.

 There are marketing courses available that focus on the use of email.
 However, conducting an email marketing campaign is very time-consuming.